danfran/danfran.github.io/_posts/17-12-2016-how-to-find-out-if-an-interaction-should-be-included-or-not-in-our-model.md

 ---
 title: How to find out if an interaction should be included or not in our model
-tags: anova, regression-model
+tags: anova regression-model
 archives: r
 ---

 Based on this quiz question from the Coursera course for Data Science:

-**Consider the mtcars data set.
+***Consider the mtcars data set.
 Fit a model with mpg as the outcome that considers number of cylinders as a factor variable and weight as confounder.
 Now fit a second model with mpg as the outcome model that considers the interaction between number of cylinders (as a factor variable) and weight.
-Give the P-value for the likelihood ratio test comparing the two models and suggest a model using 0.05 as a type I error rate significance benchmark.**
+Give the P-value for the likelihood ratio test comparing the two models and suggest a model using 0.05 as a type I error rate significance benchmark.***

 Before we prepare out dataset converting the `cyl` (cylinders) variable to a factor, and creating the two candidates model `fit1` and `fit2` using the `lm` command: